Terms and Conditions of buying and selling registration numbers

 The Buyer of any registration mark must provide full payment before any transfer will be submitted to DVLA or certificate released.
 (Any certificate released will be the responsibility of the Buyer as a replacement may not be possible).
 This payment must be within 14 calendar days of securing the registration by initial part payment, or the transaction will be deemed a failure, and thus lose the Buyer their part payment.
 The Buyer is responsible for the payment of the current DVLA transfer or retention fee, and for producing the documentation of the vehicle receiving the mark.
 If a mark is held on a Retention/Entitlement Certificate, the Seller must provide the un-expired certificate to be sent to the DVLA for amendment.

-Under Distance Selling Regulations 2000, section 13 (c)., if the Buyer does not proceed with the transfer of the registration mark after paying the part /full payment or fails to supply the full documentation required by DVLA, then no part of this payment is refundable, whatsoever, as the service period commences immediately.
+If a Buyer does not proceed with the transfer of the registration mark after paying the part or full payment or fails to supply the full documentation required by DVLA, then no part of this payment is refundable, whatsoever, as the service period commences immediately.
 Ordered numbers cannot be refunded nor exchanged, nor will any cancellations be accepted.

 If a transaction fails due to no fault of the Buyer then he/she will receive a full refund of all amounts paid only.
 This will be in the form of payment received be it cash, cheque or credit/debit card.